rebootcuong/rebootcuong/README.md

 <div align="center">
   </div>
   <div align="center">
   <p>I am a Red Team Analyst during the day.
 By night, I'm a CTF player.
 I love playing King of the Hill and enjoy learning everyday!
-I'm starting to learn to automate the boring stuff.
 I have passion for everything Offensive Security and I am currently learning Malware development.</p>